 Executive talent review needs to be tied to the achievement of the company’s long-term goals.
 This ensures that the CEO who acts decisively on Human Resources’ recommendations will have a greater chance of implementing an effective strategic plan that will ensure a smooth transition, and strong leadership going forward.

-It is recognized that effective management of talent has far-reaching consequences for an organization.
+It is recognised that effective management of talent has far-reaching consequences for an organisation.
 In a recent the Global HR Survey1, when asked how various talent management strategies impact their business, most respondents agreed with these statements as follows:

 - 73% – companies with integrated talent management strategies and processes have better financial performance than those that do not.